Survodutide

 • Metabolic disease literature

-• Peer-reviewed obesity and hepatology journals
+• Peer-reviewed obesity journals